-Exemptions from the tax on chocolate and sugar products
+Exemptions from tax on chocolate and sugar products

-Chocolate and sugar products which form part of another product are exempt from the tax.
-An example of this is chocolate and sugar products used in ice cream and baking products.
+If chocolate and sugar products are used as an ingredient in another product, that product will be exempt from tax.
+An example of this is chocolate and sugar products used in ice cream and baked goods.

-If you intend to destroy goods, you must notify the Norwegian Tax Administration.
-The notification must include a complete list of the goods that are to be destroyed and when and where the destruction will take place.
-The notification must be submitted no later than 48 hours before the destruction is scheduled to take place.
-Enterprises must be registered as liable for excise duty in order to be entitled to a refund for the duty upon destruction.
+If you intend to destroy or annihilate goods, you must submit a request to do so to the Norwegian Tax Administration.
+The request must include a complete list of the goods to be destroyed, and you must state when and where the destruction will take place.
+The request must be submitted no later than 48 hours before the destruction is planned to take place.
+The destruction cannot commence until the tax office has responded to the request.
+Your enterprise must be registered as liable for excise tax in order to be eligible for exemption from the taxes upon destruction.

-Chocolate and sugar products can be used as animal feed instead of being destroyed.
-Special conditions apply.
+Chocolate and sugar products may be used as animal food instead of being destroyed, but only according to special conditions.

-If you have an enterprise which imports chocolate products and/or sugar products, you can opt to register as taxable.
-If you are registered, you must pay the tax when you withdraw goods from the enterprise's premises.
+If you have an enterprise that imports chocolate and sugar products, you can opt to register as liable for tax.
+If you're already registered, you'll pay the tax when you withdraw the goods from the enterprise's premises.
 The premises must be approved.

-If the goods are not placed on approved premises, you will have to pay the tax when you import the goods.
-If you import chocolate and sugar products which are not registered as taxable, you will have to pay the tax when you import the goods.
+If the goods are not placed on approved premises, you'll have to pay the tax when you import the goods.
+If you import chocolate and sugar products and are not registered as liable for tax, you'll also have to pay the tax upon import.

-Producers of chocolate and sugar products must register as a taxable enterprise.
+Manufacturers of chocolate and sugar products must register as liable for tax.